rOpenGov/sotkanet/vignettes/tutorial.md

 ![plot of chunk sotkanetDataVisu](figure/sotkanetDataVisu-1.png)

-### Effect of municipality size

-Smaller municipalities have more random variation.
+Investigate the effect of municipality size on demographic variation.
+Smaller municipalities show more random variation as expected by statistical arguments:

 ```r